mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    `./setup-env.sh`

+4. Enter `y` when asked whether to use the HDP sandbox.

-4. Follow the prompts to configure your ADLS Gen2 Zone, see the next section below for guidance on this.
+5. Follow the prompts to configure your ADLS Gen2 Zone, see the next section below for guidance on this.

 #### Setup prompts for ADLS Gen2